 Your work also needs to consider family commitments you may have.
 So, don’t feel pressured to be work perfect if you have others at home.
-This will only impact on your health and peace of mind, plus end up with battles at home.
+This will only impact your health and peace of mind, plus end up with battles at home.
 Your workday may end up being longer, but with intervals for ‘family time’.
 If you are confident that you are doing your utmost and meeting deadlines, then how you work those hours shouldn’t be in question.
 But don’t burn the candle at both ends.
 Your health is paramount as well as your performance.

 If you live on your own, you should also set expectations and boundaries!
-It is very important that you also balance your down time.
-But only you know what is good for you – so listen to your body and mind and react accordingly to avoid isolation, fatigue and anxiety.
+It is very important that you also balance your downtime.
+But only you know what is good for you – so listen to your body and mind and react accordingly to avoid isolation, fatigue, and anxiety.

 Take Breaks and Time Out

-Don’t feel you have to be tied to the laptop…clock watching and checking you are visible to others whilst online, this has become know as 'presenteeism' which is not healthy.
+Don’t feel you have to be tied to the laptop…clock watching and checking you are visible to others whilst online, this has become known as 'presenteeism' which is not healthy.
 The priority is to get work done in the best way you can during these circumstances.
 The stress of being away from friends and co-workers is enough without the added pressure of worrying if you are being judged/measured!
 Take appropriate breaks but make them worthwhile.
 Set times to have coffee breaks, move around, don’t sit in the same position for hours.
 Think like you are at work.
 Make a drink, snack, connect with friends and co-workers regularly.
 Get outdoors for at least 20 mins to move physically but also focus your mind.
-Avoid negative social media coverage – it can be a mind field, totally distracting and raise anxiety and isolation levels.
+Avoid negative social media coverage – it can be a mind field, totally distracting, and raise anxiety and isolation levels.